-Executive Director and CEO
+CEO and Executive Director

 Sabina is a public policy professional with more than 15 years of experience working with government and providing strategic advice to organisations.
 She previously led Oxfam’s engagement with Australian governments including influencing policy decisions in foreign affairs, international development and the establishment of the Australian C20 during Australia’s presidency of the G20.
-Sabina is committed to affecting change through evidence-informed public policy and is excited about the possibilities presented by impact investing in Australia and globally.
+Sabina is committed to effecting change through evidence-informed public policy and is excited about the possibilities presented by impact investing in Australia and globally.
 Sabina holds a Bachelor of Science and is studying for a Master of Public Administration at the University of Melbourne School of Government.

 Sharon Russell is the Executive Officer of Impact Investing Australia.
 She has over 30 years experience in the Australian financial markets and had held management positions with Bell Potter Securities, Merrill Lynch Australia, ACS Securities and the National Stock Exchange.
 After leaving the financial markets, Sharon ran her own small business for several years then moved into the 'for purpose' sector, where she has worked for the past 5 years.
 Sharon has made a significant voluntary contribution to her local community and is passionate about sport.